mdsol/hale/tutorial.md

 # Hale Tutorial
-This document describes how the Hale serializer renders documents by providing examples using a ficitonal API, Coffee Bucks.
+This document describes how the Hale serializer renders documents by providing examples using a fictional API, Coffee Bucks.
 The tutorial steps through every feature of Hale and provides concrete examples of how to use it.

 ## An Overview of Coffee Bucks
-The Coffee Bucks APIrepresents the Point of Sale (PoS) system for a coffee shop.
+The Coffee Bucks API represents the Point of Sale (PoS) system for a coffee shop.

 ## The Basic Hale Document
 The simplest valid Hale document is an empty object:
 ```json
 {}
 ```
-This is so because a hale document requires no elements.
+This is so because a Hale document requires no elements.
 Obviously this document contains no information, but it nonetheless provides a canvas from which we can work and that we will use in the following sections.

 ## The Coffee Bucks Entry Point
 The first thing we want to do is to describe an API entry point.
 This entry point is the place in the API that allows client servers to perform the basic actions that exist on a PoS API.
 In the entry point we anticipate a set of links that go to the other actions.
 So our basic structure looks like the following: